jeremybmerrill/bigappleserialbus/README.md

 6. get the GTFS stop identifier for your line from the [VehicleMonitoring](http://bustime.mta.info/wiki/Developers/SIRIVehicleMonitoring) API.
 (Literally watch the feed until a bus is at your stop, then record the stop identifier); paste that into the config file.
 7. sudo python bigappleserialbus.py
 8. to run on startup, add this line to `/etc/rc.local`: <pre>(sleep 10; python /home/pi/bigappleserialbus/bigappleserialbus)&</pre>

-hardware
+9. optional (TODO:): set a cron to restart every day at midnight (or 4 am or whatever), since there's some unstable-ness around the wifi hardware
 --------
 512mb raspberry pi